 Following the Court of Justice of the European Union (CJEU)'s ruling in Al Chodor, which required Member States to lay down objective criteria for the interpretation of the 'significant risk of absconding' needed in order to impose detention pending a Dublin transfer, the Transfer for Determination of an Application for International Protection (Detention) (Significant Risk of Absconding Criteria) Regulations 2017 were introduced.
-There is a list of eleven criteria to be considered; some are based on an applicant's immigration history but the criteria include whether there are reasonable grounds to believe that the applicants is likely to fail to comply with any conditions attached to a grant of temporary admission or release or immigration bail; which is subject to interpretation.
-The regulations are being challenged in a judicial review.342
+There is a list of eleven criteria to be considered; some are based on an applicant's immigration history but the criteria include whether there are reasonable grounds to believe that the applicant is likely to fail to comply with any conditions attached to a grant of temporary admission or release or immigration bail; which is subject to interpretation.
+The regulations were unsuccessfully challenged in a judicial review.377 A challenge to the pre-Al Chodor policy ruled that the claimants had been unlawfully detained, as the Enforcement guidance had not been compatible with the Dublin Regulation, specifically Articles 28(2) and 2(n).378